merry-goblin/casterlith/README.md

 ### Joints

 In a table mapper, one or several joints can be defined.
-A joint is a relation between the current entity another and can be of one of the two types below :
+A joint is a relation between the current entity and another which can be of one of the two types below :

 #### Monolith\Casterlith\Relations\OneToMany